 So, I’ll return, tweed-clad and pipe in hand, and tend to this overgrown plot when I can.
 (I see, for instance, that there’s some messed-up code up there on the right rail.
 And I know, how minuscule is that type in the header and footer?
 What are we, tarsiers?)
 If you’re reading this, hi!
 Thanks for reading.
 Thanks for everything.
 This blog has opened so many incredible doors and continues to do so.
-The explanation “It started as a meta-superfan blog about The New Yorker” makes sprockets spring out of many people’s ears.
+The explanation “It originally started as a meta-superfanblog about The New Yorker” makes sprockets spring out of some people’s ears.
 But luckily, enough people have shared my obsessions that it made obsessing all the more delightful. (continued)

 I don’t normally write about myself, and I don’t think I’ve ever written about any member of my family.
 But I have chutzpah and bravery on the brain as I work on grants with meaningful purpose; finish a book proposal; think about the new documentary about Vivian Maier, who never showed her city-capturing photographs; rewatch the classic (as far as I’m concerned) 1985 movie Desperately Seeking Susan.